jan-1995/ML_Churn_Prediction/README.md

 3. The dataset should include information about customers and whether they churned or not.

-## Logging and Exception Handling (explaining logger.py and exception.py):
+## Logging and Exception Handling:

 This document explains the usage and purpose of two Python files, "logger.py" and "exception.py," that play a crucial role in logging and exception handling within a Python project.